STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Technical Appendices and Supplementary Material

 \subsection{Hyperparameters}

 The hyperparameters used to train and evaluate our model on every dataset are included in Table \ref{appendix:hyper}.
-As optimizer we used AdamW with default parameters in combination with a ReduceLROnPlateau based on minimum validation loss with factor 0.5 and a patience of 10.
-In Table \ref{appendix:hyper}, we specify how the connectivity of $\mathcal{G}$ is determined, where $k$ means $k$-nearest neighbors, and $r$ means radius-based connectivity with a maximum distance of $r$. $s$ is the parameter determining the amount of extra noise added in the informed prior by scaling the used variance of the velocities of the observed frames.
+As optimizer we used AdamW with default parameters in combination with a ReduceLROnPlateau based on minimum validation loss with factor 0.5 and a patience of 30 or 50.
+In Table \ref{appendix:hyper}, we specify connectivity, $s$ is the parameter determining the amount of extra noise added in the informed prior by scaling the used variance of the velocities of the observed frames.
 We did not perform an automated hyperparameter search for optimal configurations, so improvements can be made with hyperparameter optimization.
+We list both training hyperparameters setups for UNet and Transformer experiments.